Supporting the British Army’s Training and Exercise Management with CTEM

 4C Strategies provides much more than software to the British Army; the company also has a team of full-time embedded consultants – many of whom are ex-military.
 4C provides a dedicated Capability Manager who works closely with the British Army to identify new value-adding software capabilities as well as managing their development and implementation as part of an agile development process.
 The Capability Manager also liaises with other 4C staff to ensure new doctrines are incorporated and that dashboards, views and reports are tailored to meet any changing army requirements.
 An embedded Project Manager ensures 4C meet the delivery requirements of the Army and manages the direct support provided by 4C to the Army’s Collective Training Group (CTG).
 Delivery consultants support exercise planning writing weeks, user training, as well as assist in the design, development and execution of exercises.
 4C also provides technical software support in the form of updating servers, running installation tests, fixing bugs and handling enquiries.

 “Having ex-military people to support the British Army makes a big difference.
-Our consultants have an inherent understanding of military culture, processes, doctrines and terminology.
+4C consultants have an inherent understanding of military culture, processes, doctrines and terminology.
 They have completed military training and exercises while serving, so can identify with and relate to the different processes and stakeholders involved.
 This, combined with their intimate knowledge of Exonaut’s existing and potential capabilities proves vital when new features and innovative ideas are tabled.”

 Collaborative innovation

 Many of Exonaut’s military innovations have been developed as a result of requests from the British Army or our other military clients.
 Suggestions from 4C military consultants and input from the 4C development team are also an important source for new innovations.
 Military customers test new features or updates, and any feedback is incorporated into the software before they are rolled out for common platform use.
-Exonaut, configured by the British Army for Data Collection and Training Validation as the Mimir solution, is an excellent example of this; combining the power of objective, data driven metrics with subjective observations and exercise context, provides a powerful evidence base for display and exploitation through our visualisation tools.

 The de facto standard for military training and exercise management